Vinylventory/backend/README.md

 **Vinylventory** is a simple iOS application that lets you take inventory of these vinyls.

+> **Note**: This project is now out of date, as version 2.0 of the iOS application supports iCloud.

 This project is the server you need to store and use the [iOS app](https://github.com/Vinylventory/app-ios).

 ## Installation